donovanainsley/movie-maestro/README.md

 - When validating style.css, errors were shown for text-shadow in #game-heading and transform in .choice-container:hover.
 When correcting the text-shadow error, I realised I didn't like this part of the styling and completely removed it and corrected transform: transform 100ms to transition: transform 100ms.
 [View here](https://github.com/donovanainsley/movie-maestro/blob/main/assets/testing/css-validator-final-result.png)

-- When testing the game.js, warnings were given for missing semi-colons and to change selectedChoice.dataset['number'] to selectedChoice.dataset.number.
+- When testing game.js, warnings were given for missing semi-colons and to change selectedChoice.dataset['number'] using dot notation to selectedChoice.dataset.number.
 To see changes [View here](https://github.com/donovanainsley/movie-maestro/blob/main/assets/testing/game-js-validator-final-result.png).

+- When testing end.js, warnings were showing for missing semi-colons and the variable "MAX_HIGH_SCORES = 5" was unused.
+I input the missing semi-colons and initially commented out the unused variable to ensure it wouldn't create any issues with the remaining code.
+Once I ran through the the quiz I concluded that the removal of "MAX_HIGH_SCORES = 5" didn't create any issues and permanently removed the variable from end.js.
+[View here](https://github.com/donovanainsley/movie-maestro/blob/main/assets/testing/end-js-validator-final-result.png).

 ## Deployment